 Most Anchorage residents know of someone whose car or truck was stolen.
 A friend of mine had his truck stolen twice in five (5) months.
 Last week a local store clerk told me her truck was stolen and our handyman’s old Jeep was stolen with his tools inside while in a convenience store.

 I voted no on SB 91 because I knew as a prosecutor that it would encourage crime.
 On the House floor I described it as the “catch and release bill”.
 SB 91 has in fact been a disaster for our communities- it has turned our criminal justice system upside down and has encouraged crime.
 It is an experiment that is costing the community dearly.
 I promise to do the following when elected:

 1. Support legislation that IGNORES SB91 and replace it with sensible, City-wide legislation.

 2. Fight for more resources for the criminal justice system (prosecutors and law enforcement officers).
 As a former prosecutor, I know that the criminal justice system has been historically underfunded.

 The Alaskan Economy

 As everyone knows, Alaska is in a recession.
-We are now in the third year of this recession.
-The leadership in Juneau has failed us.
+We are now in the fourth year of this recession.
+The leadership in Anchorage has failed us.
 They have done what they should not do – take away money from the people and tried to impose additional taxes.
 This has worsen the recession.

-The leadership in Juneau has not done what should be done- encourage economic activity and diversification (growing the pie).
+The leadership in Anchorage has not done what should be done- encourage economic activity and diversification (growing the pie).
 The solution for this recession is not new taxes and taking money from the people.
 The solution is to encourage economic activity and economic diversification.
-How is this done? the following are just a few examples:
+How is this done? the following are just a couple examples:

 1. Encourage and promote a stable fiscal environment for businesses and investments.
 “Business is a coward, it flees uncertainty.”